fwong03/celery/docs/getting-started/next-steps.rst

     $ celery -A proj events --dump

-or you can start the curses interface:
+Or, you can start the curses interface:

 .. code-block:: console

     $ celery -A proj events

-when you're finished monitoring you can disable events again:
+When you're finished monitoring you can disable events again:

 .. code-block:: console